 Sales and marketing expenses consist primarily of personnel-related expenses associated with our sales and marketing staff, including salaries, benefits, bonuses, and stock-based compensation.
 Sales and marketing expenses also include sales commissions and draws paid to our sales force and certain referral fees paid to third parties, including amortization of deferred commissions.
-A portion of the sales commissions paid to the sales force is earned based on the rate of the customers' consumption of our platform, and a portion of the commissions paid to the sales force is earned upon the origination of the customer contracts.
+A portion of the sales commissions paid to the sales force is earned based on the rate level of the customers' consumption of our platform, and a portion of the commissions paid to the sales force is earned upon the origination of the customer contracts.
 Sales commissions tied to customers' consumption are expensed in the same period as they are earned.
 Sales commissions and referral fees earned upon the origination of the new customer or customer expansion contracts are deferred and then amortized over a period of benefit that we determined to be five years.
-Sales and marketing expenses also include advertising costs and other expenses associated with our sales, marketing and business development programs, including Summit, our annual user conference, offset by proceeds from such conferences and programs.
+As our go-to-market motion evolves, more sales personnel will be compensated based on the level of the customers' consumption of our platform.
+As a result, we will defer less sales commissions, and we expect that our expenses associated with sales commissions tied to customers' consumption will increase during the fiscal year ending January 31, 2025.
+Sales and marketing expenses also include advertising costs and other expenses associated with our sales, marketing and business development programs, including Summit, our annual user conference, conferences, offset by proceeds from such conferences and programs.
 In addition, sales and marketing expenses are comprised of travel-related expenses, software and subscription services dedicated for use by our sales and marketing organizations, amortization of an acquired developer community intangible asset, and outside services contracted for sales and marketing purposes.
 We expect that our sales and marketing expenses will increase in absolute dollars and continue to be our largest operating expense for the foreseeable future as we grow our business.
 However, we expect that our sales and marketing expenses will decrease as a percentage of our revenue over time, although the percentage may fluctuate from period to period depending on the timing and the extent of these expenses.